Mokkapps/ref-vs-reactive-vue-js-live-2023-slides/slides.md

 </v-clicks>

 <!--
-- A reactivity system is a mechanism that automatically **keeps in sync** a data source (model) with a data representation (view) layer.
+- mechanism that automatically **keeps in sync** a data source (model) with a data representation (view) layer.

-- Every time the model changes, the view is re-rendered to reflect the changes.
+- model changes, the view is re-rendered to reflect the changes.

 - It's a crucial mechanism for any web framework.
 -->